 Mike Snead of Virginia Outdoorsman said they come to the area and visit the bait and tackle shops and pick the brains of the local fishermen.
 Some cruise the lake, never dropping a line until the tournament.

 “They are fairly disciplined as to how they prepare,” explained Snead.
 “They go on the lake learning the water, where the docks are, where the submerged wood is, where the fish are.”

-Snead said weather conditions, water clarity, wind and time of year are all factors that affect where the fish are on a given day.
-Anglers will change the kind of bait they use or the location of their boats depending on conditions.
+Snead said weather conditions, water clarity, wind, and time of year are all factors that affect where the fish are on a given day.
+Anglers will change the kind of bait they use or the location of their boats depending on the conditions.

 If you think that is a lot of preparation for a weekend of fishing on the lake, consider this: The anglers are competing for a $60,000 prize package that includes a new Chevy truck and Ranger 519VX powered by Evinrude or Yamaha in the boater division.
 Co-anglers are vying for a $40,000 Ranger 519VX powered by Evinrude or Yamaha.

 The top six boaters and co-anglers at the Smith Mountain Regional Championship will also advance to the $1 million no-entry-fee 2007 All-American championship where they will fish for as much as $140,000 in the boater division and $70,000 in the co-angler division.
 That makes me wish when people ask what I do for a living, I could answer professional fisherwoman.